BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Background

-\paragraph{Benchmarks} Recently, there have been some benchmarks for AI in EDA.
-Competitions in the EDA field, such as ISPD contest~\cite{nam2005ispd2005} and ICCAD contest~\cite{iccad15}, provide datasets with basic chip information that include fundamental netlist information for several chips.
+\paragraph{Benchmarks} Recently, several benchmarks have been proposed for AI in EDA.
+Competitions in the EDA field, such as the ISPD~\cite{nam2005ispd2005} and ICCAD~\cite{iccad15} contests, provide datasets with basic chip information, including fundamental netlist information for several chips.
 However, they do not offer placement methods, and researchers need to extract the data themselves and implement their own methods.
-CircuitNet~\cite{circuitnet1,circuitnet2} focuses on providing multi-modal data for chip performance prediction tasks, enhancing the capability through the use of diverse data modalities.
+CircuitNet~\cite{circuitnet1,circuitnet2} focuses on providing multi-modal data for chip performance prediction tasks, enhancing predictive capability through diverse data modalities.
 ChiPBench~\cite{chipbench} emphasizes the entire end-to-end EDA workflow, providing complete files for each case and necessary design kits, thereby offering a comprehensive dataset that supports all stages of design.
 In contrast, our proposed BBOPlace-Bench aims to provide a unified and user-friendly benchmark that is specifically designed for BBO in chip placement research, allowing researchers in the BBO community to focus solely on BBO algorithm design and encouraging the expansion of BBO applications in the emerging and critical field of chip placement.